learn-co-curriculum/key-for-min-value/README.md

 * Think about how to determine which value is the lowest.
 Do you need to compare each value to something as you iterate?
 * Think about how to collect or store the correct key.
 Remember that you need your method to return *just this key*.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/key-for-min-value' title='Key For Minimum Value'>Key For Minimum Value</a> on Learn.co and start learning to code for free.</p>